sagipa27/Bingo_websocket-threads/readme.md

 # BingoGame_UsingSpringboot-

 It is required to play the Bingo game through the mandatory use of threads and sockets.
-The development tool can be Java, Python, c, node.js or visual studio in a web, console or graphical environment.
+Using SpringBoot.
 CUSTOMERS